To reach a member of our staff, please address an email to the individual you would like to contact and submit to : firstname.lastname@example.org

 Assistant Director of Operations

-Our Newington Shelter is the largest of our three full-service facilities in the state.
-Allyson is responsible for assisting with direction of the daily operations in the Newington and Westport shelters.
-Allyson comes to us with a Bachelor’s Degree in Biological Foundations of Animal Behavior from Franklin & Marshall College.
+As the Assistant Director of Operations, Allyson is responsible for assisting with directing and overseeing the daily operations of all three adoption centers and the Fox Memorial Clinic.
+Allyson comes to us with a Bachelor’s Degree in Biological Foundations of Animal Behavior from Franklin & Marshall College and over 13 years of animal shelter experience.
 Allyson knew she wanted to work with animals since she was a child and has experience in many animal related fields including wildlife conservation, birds of prey, and veterinary hospitals, but her passion is in animal rescue.
 It is not only her calling but gives her “the opportunity to have positive, profound and lasting effects on the lives of animals and people every day.”

-Allyson shares her life with husband Ned, daughter Mila, and her beagle Rocky (aka Rock, Rock-Man, Beagy, Bug, Buggy, Bugster, Buddy).
-In her leisure time, Allyson enjoys spending time with family, jogging and going to the movies.
+Allyson shares her life with her husband, children and her beagle, Rocky (aka Rock, Rock-Man, Beagy, Bug, Buggy, Bugster, Buddy).
+In her leisure time, Allyson enjoys spending time with her family, jogging, embroidering anything and everything, and serving as an officer on the board for her sorority, Kappa Beta Gamma.

-Melissa is responsible for the oversight of the volunteer program for the entire organization.
-This includes recruiting, orientation, training, recognition efforts and more.
-She also assists with the coordination of the collection drives for the Pet Food Pantry program.
+Melissa is in charge of overseeing the volunteer program including recruiting, training, recognition efforts and more.
+She also assists with the coordination of independent service projects.
 Melissa received a Bachelor’s Degree in English and Creative Writing from Colby College and has been certified in volunteer administration by the Council for Certification in Volunteer Administration.
-Melissa has had a passion for animals since she was a child.
-At a young age, she held tag and bake sales to raise funds for animal welfare organizations.
-Her interest grew through high school and college but she realized that her biggest interest was for “helping homeless animals which is what brought her to CT Humane.
+Melissa has been passionate about helping homeless animals since she was a child.
+At a young age, she held fundraisers and collections to benefit animal welfare groups.

-Melissa enjoys canoeing with her dog, kayaking, hiking, reading and gardening.
+Melissa enjoys kayaking, hiking, reading and gardening.
 Melissa’s family is completed by husband Greg, cats Everest and Chuck, and dog Pepper…all CT Humane alumni.

-As the Development Manager, Priscilla is responsible for planning and executing all the major fundraising events hosted by the Connecticut Humane Society.
-She also works with donors on getting more involved including assisting them with their third party fundraisers.
-Priscilla has Bachelor of Arts degree in Communications from Albertus Magnus College and a Master of Arts degree in Communications from Rhode Island College.
+As part of the Development team, Priscilla works with donors and corporations on partnerships and events.
+Priscilla has a Bachelor of Arts degree in Communications from Albertus Magnus College and a Master of Arts degree in Communications from Rhode Island College.
 Priscilla has always loved pets.
-When she saw all the hard work that goes into animal rescue after adopting two homeless cats in 1998, she “became involved with the rescue group as a volunteer.”
+When she saw all the hard work that goes into animal rescue after adopting two homeless cats in 1998, she became involved with the rescue group as a volunteer.

 When Priscilla isn’t busy planning events, she enjoys hiking, visiting museums and volunteering for other causes close to her heart.
-Priscilla enjoys the love and companionship of her recently adopted CHS alum, Simon the cat.
+Priscilla and her family enjoy the companionship of CHS alum, Simon the cat.

 Community Outreach Manager

-Beth’s hobbies include kayaking, hiking, camping, wildlife photography, reading and creatively repurposing recycled materials.
-She enjoys life with her boyfriend Cory and two rescued pets, Henry and Gertrude – a very feisty kitty.
+Beth’s hobbies include kayaking, camping, wildlife photography, reading and creatively repurposing stuff.
+She enjoys life with her husband Cory and three rescued pets, Henry, Artie, and cat Grrtie.

 Anthony’s primary responsibilities are managing all of the technology associated with running the Connecticut Humane Society and the Fox Memorial Clinic.
 This includes supporting all servers, computers, printers and the telephone system.
 He received certification in Computer Networking Technology from the Porter and Chester Institute in Rocky Hill.
 Anthony has always loved pets.
 In addition to working for CHS, He and his wife volunteer their time with PRONE (Pug Rescue of New England).
 They help with transports and temporary foster care for adoptable pugs.

 Anthony enjoys technology so much that it is part of his private life as well.
 He is constantly learning about and testing new technology.
 When not in front of a computer, he spends his time boating and exploring the waterways of New England and Long Island Sound.
-Anthony also enjoys cooking and spending time with his family; completed by wife Lee, two pugs (Louie and Daisy) and a Himalayan kitty named Mr. Miyagi.
+Anthony also enjoys cooking and spending time with his family; completed by wife Lee and a Himalayan kitty named Mr. Miyagi.

 Assistant District Manager, Newington

-Elizabeth has been with CT Humane for 15 years.
-Her primary role in Newington is the oversight of the In Care department of the shelter.
-Her job responsibilities include proactive management of overall daily animal care operations and functioning of the shelter, ordering supplies and assisting with facility maintenance.
-Elizabeth has an extensive background in animal husbandry and comes to us with many years of experience working with animals in Poland, where she was a zookeeper among other things.
+Elizabeth has been with CT Humane for 20 years.
+In Newington, she proactively manages the daily animal care and other essential functions of the Pet Wellness and Adoption Center operation.
+Prior to joining the Connecticut Humane Society, Elizabeth attended the Technical School of Animal Husbandry in Poland and had many years of experience with farm animals and as a zoo keeper.
 She has been an animal lover all her life and now takes pride in “helping unwanted pets, providing them with proper care and treatment and placing them in their forever homes.”
+In addition to her daily work with CHS, Elizabeth provides foster care for underage puppies.

 Elizabeth enjoys gardening, dancing, reading and spending time with family and friends.
-Her family is completed by boyfriend Stan, children Jessica and Daniel and Snuggles the 17 year old cat, a CT Humane alumnus.
+Her family is completed by boyfriend Stan, and children, Jessica and Daniel.

 District Manager, Waterford